xyuan/ndsl-fms/docs/sphinx_doc/users_guide.rst

    :width: 860
    :align: center

-   The high-level architecture of NDSL stencil life cycle for non-orchestration run.
+   Figure 1: the high-level architecture of NDSL stencil life cycle for non-orchestration run.